-- 16.1 Supportive Staff employees shall receive vacation as follows: - a) In the first (1st) year of service two (2) weeks of vacation at four percent (4%) of gross wages after successful completion of the probationary period; - b) In the second (2nd) and up to and including the fourth (4th) full year of service three (3) weeks of vacation time at six percent (6%) of gross wages; - In the fifth (5th) year of service and up to and including the eighth (8th) full year of service four (4) weeks of vacation time at eight percent (8%) of gross wages; - In the ninth (9th) year of service and up to and including the twelfth (12th) full year of service five (5) weeks of vacation time at ten percent (10%) of gross wages; - e) In the thirteenth (13th) year of service and up to and including the twentyfourth (24th) full year of service - six (6) weeks of vacation time at twelve percent (12%) of gross wages. - f) In the twenty-fifth (25th) year of service and subsequent years of service seven (7) weeks of vacation time at fourteen percent (14%) of gross wages. - 16.2 Up to one-half (1⁄2) of the employees accrued vacation time and pay may be taken anytime during the year.
-Any remaining vacation pay shall be paid out over two (2) pay periods following the last day of work in June. - 16.3 For partial years of service, vacation shall be pro-rated on the basis of the entitlement for the current year. - 16.4 Vacation entitlement is accrued in each anniversary year.
+- 16.1 Employees shall receive vacation as follows: - a) In the first (1st) and up to and including the second (2nd) year of service three (3) weeks of vacation time or six percent (6%) of gross wages; after successful completion of the probationary period; - b) In the third (3rd) and up to and including the fourth (4th) full year of service four (4) weeks of vacation time at eight percent (8%) of gross wages; - c) In the fifth (5th) year of service and up to and including the seventh (7th) five (5) weeks of vacation time at ten percent (10%) of gross wages; - d) In the eighth (8th) year of service and up to and including the fourteenth (14th) full year of service six (6) weeks of vacation time at twelve percent (12%) of gross wages; - e) In the fifteenth (15th) year of service and up to and including the eighteenth (18th) full year of service six and a half (6.5) weeks of vacation time at thirteen percent (13%) of gross wages. - f) In the nineteenth (19th) year of service and subsequent years of service seven (7) weeks of vacation time at fourteen percent (14%) of gross wages. - 16.2 Up to one-half ( $\frac{1}{2}$ ) of the Employee's accrued vacation time and pay may be taken anytime during the year.
+Any remaining vacation pay shall be paid out over two (2) pay periods following the last day of work in June. - 16.3 For partial years of service, vacation shall be pro-rated on the basis of the entitlement for the current year.

+16.4 Vacation entitlement is accrued in each anniversary year.
 An anniversary year for vacation purposes is the year beginning August 15th and ending August 14th of the following year